Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Identifying problems and solutions with thinking, behavioral, and emotional issues

-Assistance with adapting to life styles changes, financial concerns, and discharge planning
+Assistance with adapting to lifestyle changes, financial concerns, and discharge planning

 Patient and family education and training about stroke, medical care, and adaptive techniques